VidunderGunder/ml-ady-report/README.md

 #### Revenue streams

-Revenue will consist of initial payment of implementation, followed by a period based upkeep subscription.
+The plan is that revenue will consist of initial payment of implementation, followed by a period based upkeep subscription.
 Consultation, upgrades and maintenance are done on demand.

+Still, MLAdy is open for licensing technology or making a deal with vehicle manufacturers directly, if the opportunity should arise.

+Talks with the commercial partner during the pilot project and recruiting a market- and sales representative may introduce a better approach.

 ### Pricing